-Practice together:
+Practice together or suggest and brainstorm ideas together:

 Draw examples of the following nouns on a white board using the suggested directions and some ideas from students.
 Do not worry about the level of art work.
 The purpose is not to be a great artist, but to illustrate the word using primarily the letters of the word.